canonical/rockcraft/docs/reference/extensions/flask-framework.rst

     The Flask extension is compatible with the ``bare``, ``ubuntu@22.04`` and ``ubuntu@24.04`` bases.

-Flask framework supports both synchronous and asynchronous.
-If you want asynchronous you have to add ``flask-framework/async-dependencies`` read more :ref:`flask-framework/dependencies <flask-sync-deps>`.
-If you define ``flask-framework/async-dependencies`` you can not use ``flask-framework/dependencies``. ``rockcraft pack`` will error if you try to use both at the same time.
+The Flask extension supports both synchronous and asynchronous Gunicorn workers.
+If you want asynchronous workers, you have to add ``flask-framework/async-dependencies`` to the ``rockcraft.yaml``.
+Read more :ref:`flask-framework/async-dependencies <flask-async-deps>`.

+If you define
+``flask-framework/async-dependencies`` you can not also include ``flask-framework/dependencies``.
+Running ``rockcraft pack`` will result in an ``Cannot have both sync and async dependencies. https://bit.ly/flask-async-doc`` error if you try to use both at the same time.

 Project requirements